github/codeql/docs/codeql/codeql-cli/getting-started-with-the-codeql-cli.rst

      with the ``latest`` CLI, so you'll be less likely to have to upgrade newly-created databases than if you use the ``main`` branch.
 Older databases may need to be upgraded before you can analyze them.

+   - For the most up to date CodeQL queries, check out the ``main`` branch.
+     This branch represents the very latest version of CodeQL's analysis.
+Even databases created using the most recent version of the CLI may have to be upgraded before you can analyze them.
+For more information, see ":doc:`Upgrading CodeQL databases <upgrading-codeql-databases>`."

    - For the queries used in a particular LGTM Enterprise release, check out the branch tagged with the relevant release number.
 For example, the branch tagged ``v1.23.0`` corresponds to LGTM Enterprise 1.23.
 You must use this